hmorchid/ada-project-analytixxperts2023/index.md

 - Movie 2: 99% representation of one ethnicity, with 100 different ethnicities comprising the remaining 1%.

 We find that **D1 = 0.8** is significantly greater than **D2 = 0.02**.
 This result is coherent as Movie 1 appears to have a more diverse cast, even though Movie 2 includes a greater number of ethnicities.

+##### Diversity as a sign of progress in the film industry ?

+While we can all agree that diversity and inclusion in the broadest sense of the term have become a key issue in today's society, this was not the case even twenty years ago.
+The question is whether this progress can also be observed in the film industry, and the following graph shows how diversity has evolved over the years in the film industry.

+<iframe src="assets/diversity_over_time.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>